 This examination is not used to directly test for dementia, however it is used to assess the level of mental impairment that the individual with dementia may have.
 This may be continued over different time points to check for any deterioration.

-Blood tests for Dementia
+Blood tests for dementia

-If it is suspected that the person has dementia, the specialist may issue a blood test to check their overall level of health.
+If it is suspected that the person has dementia, the specialist may suggest a blood test to check their overall level of health.
 These blood tests can also rule out other conditions which could be causing their symptoms.

-Dementia brain Scans
+Dementia brain scans

 Diagnosing dementia, what next?

-Once a diagnosis has been given – you will have many questions about the short term and long term future.
-It’s important that to ask the doctor about local services that can help support the family.
-Plus, your parents may be entitled to financial benefits and other types of support
+Once a diagnosis has been given you will have many questions about the short term and long term future.
+It’s important that to ask the Doctor about local services that can help support the family.
+Plus, your parents may be entitled to financial benefits and other types of support.

 We understand that dementia has a whole impact on the entire family, so take a read of our guide where we can give you the important things you really need to know.